MultiSafepay/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 ## How it works

-1. The customer enters their credit card information into the Apple Pay app where it is digitized as an encrypted token.
+1. The customer enters their credit card information into the Apple Pay app where it is stored as an encrypted token.
 2. The customer authorizes the payment on an iOS device using either [Touch ID or Face ID](https://www.apple.com/apple-pay).
 3. The tokenized data is encrpyted and sent to MultiSafepay.
 4. MultiSafepay decrypts the data and forwards it to the relevant payment scheme.
 Supported payment schemes for Apple Pay: Visa, Mastercard, and Maestro.